 About Professor Linda Weiss

-Research interests include: Comparative Government & Politics; International Political Economy; State Capacity and Globalisation; Developmental States and Politics of International Trade.
+Research interests include: Comparative Government & Politics; International Political Economy; State Capacity and Globalisation; Developmental States of East Asia; and Politics of Economic Development, Financialisation of the US Corporation.